Coronavirus – frequently asked questions for students

 Q: Will distance mode be in force for the autumn term 2020?

-A: Starting at the opening of the autumn term, LiU will gradually move to on-campus operations, although restrictions will be in place.
+A: During the autumn term, LiU will gradually move to on-campus operations, although restrictions will be in place.
 This means, among other things, that priorities must be set with respect to what can continue to take place remotely, and what can be carried out in a more normal manner.
 Read more below.

 - Restrictions during the autumn